 GirlGov, created by teen women for teen women, is designed to provide local girls with the opportunity to learn, first hand, about government and social change.
 Participants will visit the State Legislature, meet with state legislators, staff and women who help run the state.
 They will learn about current public policy issues impacting women’s and girls’ lives, and acquire advocacy skills.
-The program is open to all girls entering 9th to 12th grade in the Fall of 2012 who live in Allegheny, Fayette, Greene, Washington, and Westmoreland Counties.
+The program is open to all girls entering 9th to 12th grade in the Fall of 2014 who live in Pennsylvania.
 Past GirlGov participants are welcome to apply.
 Transportation, overnight accommodations, and meals are included; there is no fee to participate.

 Throughout the program year, GirlGov participants learn and implement new skills by participating in a variety of activities.
 Since 2009, GirlGov girls have:

 - Traveled to Harrisburg annually to shadow state legislators and to advocate for policy changes to improve the lives of women and girls in their own communities – and across the state;

 - Advocated for Sarah’s Bill (written by a GirlGov participant, to institute a Restraining Order law in PA – one of only 12 states that does not offer such protections);

 - Met with and learned from local, state, and national women in political careers;

 - Interned with local legislators’ district offices;

 - Held bake sales to illustrate the wage gap on National Equal Pay Day; men were charged $1 per item while women were charged only 75¢;

 - Organized Pittsburgh’s first International Day of the Girl Celebration in 2013 (and are currently planning Pittsburgh’s 2014 Celebration);

 - Attended an invitation-only mentoring luncheon at the White House;